eduardo-antunes/plainline/README.md

 * `percentage`: percentage of the buffer that has been scrolled down;
 * `position`: position of the cursor within the buffer.

+### Filtering

+The `name_only` and `path_only` providers apply a series of filtering functions to their respective outputs.
+These filtering functions are specified via the `name_filters` key in the config.
+Similar to providers, built-in name filters may be specified by name (i.e. as strings), and you may also pass your own functions as filters.
+Such functions should receive and return a string.
+Filters are applied in the order that they are specified.

+There is just one built-in name filter, `clean`, which is applied by default.
-The `name_only` and `path_only` providers apply a cleaning function to their respective pieces of information.
-The idea behind that is to reduce visual noise, improving clarity.
-This cleaning function does the following:
+The idea behind it is to remove noise from buffer names, improving clarity.
+In more concrete terms, it does the following:

 * For terminal buffers, displays their title (`vim.b.term_title`) rather than their name;
 * Removes protocol style prefixes (`protocol://<actual-name>`);
 * Replaces the home directory with `~`;
-* Shows just the filename for builtin vim help and manpages;
+* Shows just the filename for built-in vim help and manpages;
 * For `vim-fugitive` buffers, shows just the name of the repository.

+Disabling this cleaning routine is as easy as providing an empty table to `name_filters`, though its usage is very much recommended.

 ### Default Configuration